G-Node/GCA-Web/test/frontend/Readme.md

 all tests in the directory will be executed.
 Specific tests can always be run by adding the file name to this command.
 Using the `pytest-xdist` module, parallel testing is possible, decreasing the overall run time of the tests.
 Try to keep the number of open browser windows around 4-6, otherwise the usage of memory space will increase times again.

 ##Possible Problem Solutions

+- Make absolutely sure that you browser and corresponding browser driver versions are compatible.
+This is likely the cause behind errors of type:
+``selenium.common.exceptions.SessionNotCreatedException: Message: Unable to create new service: ChromeDriverService``
 - If you obtain a connection error in the browser, be sure that no proxy server is set in your browser.
 This might also cause the browser to load slowly.